 If you are in constant fear of disappointing him and always worry about not being able to live up to his demands, then there’s a problem.
 If you find yourself putting your partner’s wishes before your own then there are definitely some deep-rooted issues that need to be addressed.

-Toxic relationships: The questions you must ask yourself
+The questions you must ask yourself in a toxic relationship

 - Do you feel criticized and put down?